bsccf/Uni-notes/Electrical and electronic systems/Electrical read order.md

 ### Electronics
 1 to 2 = [[(p3-38) Diodes and Transistors.pdf]]
 There is honestly too much to write and research rn, like wtf.
-I'll finish these notes over christmass... probably.
+I'll finish these notes over christmass [[UNFINISHED STUFF]]... probably (I'll finish these notes over easter.... (probably)).

 1) [[Semiconductor theory notes]]
 2) [[Diodes as rectifiers notes]]